PARK PL. & THOMAS S. BOYLAND ST. | BROWNSVILLE, BROOKLYN, NY

 SEED has blossomed at the intersection of Park Place, Thomas S. Boyland Street, and East New York Avenue in the Brownsville section of Brooklyn.
 Vacant for years, the 19,300 square-foot site was formerly owned by the New York City Department of Housing Preservation Development (HPD), from which Habitat NYC and Westchester acquired the property.

-SEED will consist of three new four-story, walk-up buildings including a total of 25 units.
-The complex will include seven one-bedroom, 15 two-bedroom, and three three-bedroom apartments.
+SEED consists of three new four-story, walk-up buildings including a total of 25 units.
+The complex includes seven one-bedroom, 15 two-bedroom, and three three-bedroom apartments.
 Individuals up to families of six are eligible for the apartments of varying sizes.

-All units will be affordable for working families making 50 to 80 percent of New York City’s Average Median Income (AMI).
-The project will incorporate a sustainable design approach and be certified by Enterprise Green Communities and U.S. Environmental Protection Agency (EPA) ENERGY STAR, helping to keep utility costs low and keep New York City clean.
-Future homeowners will also enjoy a common rear yard, connecting all three buildings, as well as shared laundry, storage facilities, and bicycle parking.
+All units are affordable for working families making 50 to 80 percent of New York City’s Average Median Income (AMI).
+The project incorporates a sustainable design approach and is certified by Enterprise Green Communities and U.S. Environmental Protection Agency (EPA) ENERGY STAR, helping to keep utility costs low and keep New York City clean.
+Homeowners also enjoy a common rear yard, connecting all three buildings, as well as shared laundry, storage facilities, and bicycle parking.

 SEED is a short distance from the 2, 3, 4, 5, A and C trains, and from numerous bus lines through central Brooklyn.